Dublin scavenger hunt and city tour

 The national Museum of Dublin, Ireland, consists of Archaeological and historical importance.
 Moreover, It has various monuments and ornaments, which provides a glimpse of the Irish culture from the past centuries.
 It is a large museum which is why it is given national status.

-10.Oscar Wilde memorial – ending point of Dublin scavenger hunt
+10.Oscar Wilde memorial – ending point of Dublin scavenger hunt and city tour

 Oscar Wilde is a famous play writer and poet of the Irish culture.
 This Memorial is built to praise his work.
 So, itt is a collection of three statues which are located in Merrion Square of Dublin, Ireland.